QAN3103/Muskelultraschall/README.md

 After hyperparameter tuning, the best parameter combination was found to be {C = 0.001, solver = 'sage', and penalty = None}.
 The optimal model is then saved as 'LoRe_model.pkl'.

 To further refine the LoRe model, a Feature Importance Analysis is conducted.
 This involves systematically removing features (Feature Ablation) and retraining the model.
 The goal is to identify the feature combination that achieves the highest F1 score through cross-validation.

+### 4) Create prediction
+Predictions on the Test set by calling model.predict().
+The outputs of the SVM and LoRe models are binary classifications, with '1' indicating 'Sick' and '0' indicating 'Healthy.'
+The output of the ANN spans a continuous range between 0 and 1.
+To convert this continuous output into a binary classification, a threshold is applied.
+If the output exceeds the threshold, it is classified as '1' (Sick); otherwise, it is classified as '0' (Healthy).
+In this project, the optimal threshold was determined to be 0.4.

 ## Results
 Each model is evaluated on the following five metrics: F1-Score, Accuracy, Precision, Recall, True Negative Rate (TNR).
 The results after training the ANN, SVM and LoRe are shown below